apausa/uocTriviaGame/README.md

 # Trivia Game

-Selected exercise from the 'Web Programming' course within the Bachelor's degree in Software Development at Universitat Oberta de Catalunya (UOC).
+Selected exercise from the 'Web Programming' course within the Bachelor's degree in Software Development.
+This project consisted in developing a Single-page Application in Vanilla JavaScript, that fetches data from a public API.

 ## Description